 – Waiting: The callback blocks the Audio Queue and even short sleeps for several milliseconds can lead to a timeout – again the callback will not be called again for this buffer again.

-– Enqueue silence: I found that enqueueing 1 sample of silence worked reasonably well to give the synthesis thread enough time to produce data before the callback is called again.
+– Enqueue silence: I found that enqueueing 1 sample of silence worked reasonably well to give the synthesis thread enough time to produce data before the callback is called again. - Consider creating a new queue from time to time instead of reusing

 Especially when using AudioQueueStop with inImmediate:false (e.g. when there is a pause until the next playback).
 This is because it is not straightforward to find out if the Audio Queue has really finished playing when you plan to call AudioQueueStart again.